 If this seemingly random suggestion list to bring many packets of construction paper and popsicle sticks seems a little confusing, I'm here to explain.
 ILP Volunteers are teaching a variety of lessons in six teaching areas: Arts and Craft, Drama, Shop, Gym, Games, and Kitchen.

 All of these teaching areas are here to encourage as much language as possible.
 So yes, many of your supplies will be going towards making art projects or making paper airplanes, or other activities, you may also be using supplies as a talking point ... like why are there cotton balls instead of marshmallows in this kitchen lesson??

 Here are a few ILP lesson plans to help you get an idea of what supplies you might need, or could come in handy.

 Where Can I Get These Supplies?

 Do not spend a lot of money on your supplies!
 If you ask around, you can most likely get all of your teaching supplies for free.

 + A Couple Other Things To Know

 They do not have to be new!
 This is a huge thing to keep in mind.
 Don’t feel like you need to go out and buy brand new supplies.
-Raid your parent’s house for children's books you don't need anymore, go through your uncle’s work desk for extra pens and notepads, ask Grandma and neighbors if they have half-empty boxes of crayons and tape you can bring to the kiddos.
+Raid your parent’s house for children's books you don't need anymore, go through your uncle’s work desk for extra pens and notepads, and ask Grandma and neighbors if they have half-empty boxes of crayons and tape you can bring to the kiddos.
 We’d rather your hard-earned money goes towards vacations or yummy gelato in Italy rather than on new boxes of popsicle sticks.

-Make sense?
-If you do have any questions, you can for sure reach out to an ILP representative about all your questions — supply related or not.
+You can for sure reach out to an ILP representative about all your questions — supply related or not.
 Just click that button!